Buyer Fit Snapshot

 Customization does not automatically make the order expensive.
 A 2-color print on a standard 10 x 13 inch mailer may cost less than paying for separate labels, especially if your line packs 2,000 units a week.
 Size selection is also a major cost lever.
 Standard dimensions reduce waste and speed up production.
 If your folded product fits in a 14 x 19 inch bag with a 2-inch flap, there is no reason to pay for oversized material just to “play it safe.”
 Oversizing defeats the purpose of mailing bags affordable.
 On one run, moving from an odd 13.5 x 18.5 inch custom size to a stock 14 x 19 inch format cut the quote by $0.01 to $0.02 per unit.

 I once sat with a supplier in a warehouse near Guangzhou while we compared matte and glossy finishes under harsh fluorescent lights.
 The buyer assumed matte would cost less because it looked simpler.
 In reality, the cost difference came from coating and print prep, not the appearance alone.
-The matte bag felt more premium, but the glossy version had better slip during automated packing.
-Small detail.
-Big operational difference.
-That is why mailing bags affordable should never be judged by visuals only.
-A surface that moves well through a packing line can save seconds per parcel across 20,000 units.
+The matte bag felt more premium, but the glossy version had better slip during automated packing on a Bosch GKF-style pouch line and ran cleaner through a 300 mm hot-bar sealer.
+That kind of process detail matters when you are trying to keep mailing bags affordable without sacrificing throughput or seal integrity.

 Specifications to Compare Before You Buy